minima-global/minidocs/docs/runanode/terminal_commands.md

 <details><summary><strong>mysql</strong><br></br>Export the archive data of your node to a MySQL database.</summary>

+Export your archive data and coins data to a mysql database.

-The MySQL db can be used to perform a chain re-sync to put users on the correct chain, or a seed re-sync to restore access to lost funds, using the 24 word seed phrase.
+The MySQL archive export (in .dat or .gzip format) can be used to perform a chain re-sync to put users on the correct chain or a seed re-sync to restore access to lost funds, using the 24 word seed phrase.

-Can also be used to query an address for its history of spent and unspent coins.
+Query an address for its history of spent and unspent coins.

+Additionally export the MySQL db to a .dat or .gzip file for resyncing with 'reset' or 'archive' command.

+You can also create a coins db in MySQL to search for coins using SQL queries.

 **host:**<br></br>
     The ip:port (or name of Docker container) running the MySQL db.